 The Texas Board of Legal Specialization (TBLS) was established in 1974 by the Supreme Court of Texas at the request of the State Bar of Texas to "promote the availability, accessibility and quality of the services of attorneys to the public in particular areas of the law... and advance the standards of the legal profession."
-It operates under the continuing jurisdiction of the Supreme Court of Texas and TBLS has jurisdiction of all matters pertaining to specialization in the practice of law.
+TBLS operates under the continuing jurisdiction of the Supreme Court of Texas and TBLS has jurisdiction of all matters pertaining to specialization in the practice of law.

-The TBLS certifies attorneys in 21 select areas of law and paralegals in seven areas.
+The TBLS certifies attorneys in 24 areas of law and paralegals in 8 specialty areas.
 The TBLS is the only organization authorized to provide this service to the citizens of Texas.

 The Board Certification process is rigorous and thorough with stringent, ongoing requirements after initial certification.
 In brief, an applicant must: